La Poste Logo

 La Poste Logo 1900-1930

 The logo looks like a monogram composed of thin lines and intertwined letters.
-Among the symbols, an elongated “P” stands out clearly, located in the center of the emblem.
+Among the symbols, an elongated “P” stands out clearly, centered in the emblem.
 The lines on the monogram are smooth and streamlined, with curves.
 An exception is the “P” leg with a sharp spike at the end due to the oblique cut.
 All elements are colored black.

 1930 – 1934